Ever wondered how a painter paints a rendered wall?

 This article primarily looks at rendered walls and although some aspects of painting other exterior wall surfaces are the same, many are not, and each wall surface (for example pebbledash or brick) requires a different approach, and in some cases, a higher level of expertise.

-It is also worth noting that painting a newly rendered wall is a different kettle of fish than painting an older wall with render, so lets looks at both scenarios and maybe you can spot the difference in method and approach.
+It is also worth noting that painting a newly rendered wall is a different kettle of fish than painting an older wall with render which may be in poor condition, so lets looks at both scenarios and maybe you can spot the difference in method and approach.

 How to paint a rendered exterior wall

 New render, and the painting of it, would at first seem a doddle, after all, no repairs are needed and no prep work in the guide of mould or moss removal, scraping old paint off or crack repairs will be needed, but it’s not as simple as that.

 One of the key things to consider about painting new render is drying time, or hydration time.